clockwork-xyz/docs/developers/guides/you-first-automation-hello-clockwork.md

 #[derive(Accounts)]
 pub struct HelloClockwork {}

 ```

-* Nothing crazy in here, it is just a simple instruction that will print a log

 Before going further, let's update the Anchor **Program Id** with your own, and make sure you can deploy.
 Just run this script: